-At the end of a removal (deportation) hearing in the Immigration Court (also called the Executive Office for Immigration Review or EOIR), you may be lucky enough to have the judge grant relief; perhaps protecting you from deportation with an approval for asylum, or cancellation of removal, or some other remedy.
+At the end of a removal (deportation) hearing in the Immigration Court (also called the Executive Office for Immigration Review or EOIR), you might be lucky enough to have the judge grant relief; perhaps protecting you from deportation with an approval for asylum, or cancellation of removal, or some other remedy.

-That means you will have to wait to find out whether the judge's decision is final.
+That means you will have to wait a bit to find out whether the judge's decision is truly final.
 The DHS attorney has 30 calendar days in which to file the appeal, which is done on Form EOIR-26, with a copy sent to you.
-“Calendar” days means exactly 30 days, counting weekends, not just business days.
+"Calendar" days means exactly 30 days, counting weekends, not just business days.

 Attorneys representing immigrants in different parts of the U.S. report different practices by DHS attorneys after the IJ grants a case.
 At some immigration courts, when the DHS attorney reserves an appeal, he or she almost always follows through with filing it.
 But it depends in large part, of course, on the law and facts concerning your case.